aksnzhy/xlearn_doc/all_api/index.rst

     model.setQuiet()    #  Set xlearn to train model quietly.

     model.setOnDisk()   #  Set xlearn to use on-disk training.

+    model.setNoBin()    # Do not generate bin file for training and test data.

     model.setSign()     # Convert prediction to 0 and 1.